emanffej/oop-project/README.md

-Simple c++ project for managing receipt in groceries store
+# Simple c++ project for managing receipt in a grocery store